tharangadinesh/Vowels_Counter/README.md

 set of vowels present in a word and length of the word.
 Result should be written to the output file (OUTPUT.TXT).

 Assumptions:
-1. Capital and lower case letter should be treated as the same.
+1.Capital and lower case letter should be treated as the same.
-2. Input contains only English words and punctuation, words are separated by at least one whitespace character.
+2.Input contains only English words and punctuation, words are separated by at least one whitespace character.
-3. Input is small enough to fit in memory.
+3.Input is small enough to fit in memory.

 Example: